 On Sept.
 1, the STAR+PLUS Medicaid managed care program will expand to 164 rural counties not currently participating in the model.
 With this expansion, elderly patients eligible for Medicaid long-term services and supports (LTCSS) and adult patients with disabilities will be required to enroll in a STAR+PLUS plan.
-Children with disabilities can voluntary enroll.
+Children with disabilities can enroll voluntary.

 For patients eligible for all Medicaid services, STAR+PLUS HMOs cover all traditional Medicaid visits, such as doctor visits, emergency care, and hospital services, as well long-term care services.
 For patients dually eligible for both Medicare and Medicaid, Medicare will continue to provide acute care services, while the STAR+PLUS HMO will provide LTCSS.

-Patients with intellectual and developmental disabilities, including those living in a Intermediate Care Facility or those who are eligible for certain long-term care services, also will be enrolled in STAR+PLUS l for their acute care services, such as doctor visits and hospital care.
+Patients with intellectual and developmental disabilities, including those living in an Intermediate Care Facility or those eligible for certain long-term care services, also will be enrolled in STAR+PLUS for their acute care services, such as doctor visits and hospital care.
 They may live in a community-based Intermediate Care Facility for Individuals with Intellectual Disabilities or Related Conditions (ICF-IID) or receive services through one of the following ICF-IID waiver programs:

 - Home and Community-based Services (HCS),